 Radiographic appearance right after surgery to remove the stones in the urinary bladder

 This cat had blood in the urine and a urinary tract infection.
 There were no calculi in the bladder.
 Unfortunately there was a malignant cancer in the bladder called a transitional cell carcinoma.
-Surgery was performed to removed the cancerous portion of the bladder, and so far this cat is doing fine.
+Surgery was performed to removed the cancerous portion of the bladder.
 What we originally thought was a urinary tract infection, with possible cystic calculi, turned out to be a more serious problem.
-This ultrasound finding and subsequent successful treatment emphasizes the importance of thorough diagnostics.
+This ultrasound finding, and subsequent treatment, emphasizes the importance of thorough diagnostics.

 There are many different types of bladder stones.
 Some of the most common ones include: